aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/signature/create-signature-line-in-an-excel-workbook-using-aspose-cells/_index.md

 ## **Introduction**

-Microsoft Excel provides a feature to add **Signature Line** in Excel workbooks.
-You can add a Signature Line by clicking the **Insert** Tab and then selecting **Signature Line** from the **Text** group.
+Microsoft Excel provides a feature to add a **Signature Line** in Excel workbooks.
+You can add a Signature Line by clicking the **Insert** tab and then selecting **Signature Line** from the **Text** group.

 ## **How to Create Signature Line for Excel**

-Aspose.Cells for JavaScript via C++ also provides this feature and has exposed the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property for this purpose.
+Aspose.Cells for JavaScript via C++ also provides this feature and exposes the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property for this purpose.
 This article will explain how to use this property to add a Signature Line using Aspose.Cells.

-The following sample code adds a Signature Line using [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property and saves the workbook.
+The following sample code adds a Signature Line using the [**Picture.signatureLine**](https://reference.aspose.com/cells/javascript-cpp/picture/#signatureLine--) property and saves the workbook.

 ```html
 <!DOCTYPE html>